WebAhead8/snakes-and-ladders/README.md

 * Jihad Banna

 ## Project info:
-This is a snake and ladders games created with html, css, js.
+* This is a snake and ladders games created with html, css, js.
-The repo includes index.html, style.css, scetch.js files.
+* The repo includes index.html, style.css, scetch.js files.
-The html webpahe consists of 4 screens.
+* The html webpahe consists of 4 screens.

-This game can be played with one player or multiplayers.
+* This game can be played with one player or multiplayers.
-This is still a beta-version of the game.
+* This game is still a beta-version of the game.

 ## Enjoy it..